Angluca/cex/docs/README.md

 Cex was designed as a thin base layer above core C language, with the followings goals in mind:

 * **Enhancing developer experience.** Most common things should be seamless as possible, without changing core language mechanics.
-Reducing boilerplate code, with improving readability and debugability.
+Reducing boilerplate code, with improving readability and debuggability.
 * **Eliminating dependencies.** Cex is a single header, all-in-one language, with core tools for building, testing and debugging your project.
 You need only C compiler (clang or gcc), that's it.
 Build system is included, you can write your build logic in C.
 * **Cross-platform.** All Cex capabilities are cross-platform tested, and you don't need to figure out nuances of behavior of system API for different platforms.
 * **Self-sufficient build system.** CMake/Make/ShellScripts are dependencies, they essentially separate programming languages, it's a burden.
 Cex itself is a build system, with simple CLI and supports cross-platform builds, persistent configuration, build logic written in C (like in Zig).
 * **Scripting-flavor.** CEX designed to make common code patterns easy to work with, it combats with extra complexity, reducing mental overhead for writing code.
-New memory management and error handling make daily life way more easier.
+New memory management and error handling make daily life way easier.
 * **Less is more and enough is enough.** Cex trying to add just enough new entities (types, namespaces, functions) to original C to make life easier, extend C functionality only when needed.
 Cex embraces conservatism of C, and it's goal to be a stable base layer for projects years ahead.
 * **Code quality tools.** Cex leverages existing compiler capabilities for making C code better.
-It includes sanitizers, lib fuzzers, and unit tests out of the box, letting your to focus on development.
+It includes sanitizers, lib fuzzers, and unit tests out of the box, letting you focus on development.
 * **Long-term lifetime.** When a project is built with CEX, it carries all what's needed inside its repo, CEX header itself after 1.0 release will be maintained for ultimate backward compatibility.
 Ideally, it has to be API stable at SQLite project.

 ### Simplicity as a virtue
-C was a least common denominator for legacy and modern system software for decades.
+C was the least common denominator for legacy and modern system software for decades.
 It's a simple language, but very hard to master.
-Cex tries to add thin layer of things, for making life a little bit easier, but without bringing to much complexity to the code.
+Cex tries to add thin layer of things, for making life a little bit easier, but without bringing too much complexity to the code.

 It's challenging to make something simple by adding more stuff, which by definition adding a complexity.
-However, by adding stuff Cex reduces decision making burden, providing common code patterns, utility functions, and rethinking C experience.
+However, by adding stuff Cex reduces decision-making burden, providing common code patterns, utility functions, and rethinking C experience.

 For example:

 * Cex errors make vanilla C error handling obsolete.
 It's just one type with two states (error / no error), with unlimited options for errors variants.
 No more special enums, no more `-1 and errno`.
 Cex errors are easy to throw, easy to log, easy to handle.
 * Memory handling via allocators make all allocating function explicit.
-It's easier to reason about the code, easier to track lifetimes, easier to cleanup when using arenas and scopes.
+It's easier to reason about the code, easier to track lifetimes, easier to clean up when using arenas and scopes.
 Also having standard allocators allows to make reusable code or use allocators for memory leaks debugging.
 * Namespaces mitigate remembering burden when we have dozens of functions with the same prefix, it's easier to type and follow by LSP suggestions.
 Using sub-namespaces allows to reduce mental overhead of picking right one.
 For example, `str.convert.` and `str.slice.` expand to specific sub-namespaces in LSP suggestions in CEX.
 Using namespaces feels like a decision tree, you branch step by step from upper namespace to sub-namespace to end function.
 It's feels much easier to work with `str.slice.remove_prefix` typing than remembering full function name `str_slice_remove_prefix.`
 * Commonality of data collections.
 Cex has dynamic arrays and hashmaps, which can be handled as any other C array.Inspired by Python approach of applying of `len` and `for` to anything iterable, Cex also has `arr$len` and `for$each` which can be commonly used for any C/Cex static or dynamic array, hashmap or pointer+length data.
-* Cex built system might look like overkill (~~just use CMake~~) however with it you still practicing C/Cex, no extra dependency needed for building your project.
+* Cex built system might look like overkill (~~just use CMake~~) however, with it you still practicing C/Cex, no extra dependency needed for building your project.
 Cex on the other hand doing its best to provide utility tools for building code, working with files, strings, and OS.

 ### Making C cexy again

 Old kind C99 might look too outdated for the modern times, but we have C23 compilers nowadays with brilliant tooling like sanitizers and fuzzers included.
 This opens a new era of C, safer C.

 C looks like it's a perfect fit for unsafe low-level applications like OS kernels, drivers, math libraries.
 Doing higher level stuff was always miserable in C in different reasons.
 Cex is an attempt of bringing C on a little bit higher level.

 #### Joy of C